lucylow/bitmind-adk-agents/src/adk-agents/blockchain/BLOCKCHAIN_INTEGRATION_GUIDE.md

 ## Overview

-This guide covers the complete blockchain integration for your DAO Governance Co-pilot using **Stacks blockchain** and **Clarity smart contracts**.
+This guide covers the complete blockchain integration for your DAO Governance Co-pilot using **Stacks blockchain** and **smart contracts**.

 ## 📁 File Structure